 While LGA is slowly growing on me, JFK is still the “best” airport in New York City.
 For many New Yorkers, JFK airport is their go-to for a few simple reasons:

-- It’s connected to the subway (via the A, E lines and AirTrain)
+- Connected to the subway (via the A, E lines and AirTrain)

-- JFK has the most flights and time options, both domestic and international
+- Has the most flights and time options, both domestic and international

 - Isn’t in New Jersey

-59 million people landed at JFK in 2016, so if you like crowds (you’re visiting NYC, so you obviously do) get excited to land at one of the busiest airports in America.
-The good news is that JFK is built to handle volume.
+62.6 million passengers passed through JFK in 2019, so if you like crowds (you’re visiting NYC, so you obviously do) get excited to land at one of the busiest airports in America.
+The good news is that JFK is built to handle the volume.
 The terminals are modern(ish), the infrastructure is decent, and of all the NYC airport options, JFK is the most accessible via public transportation.

 Everyone says it takes an hour to get to JFK from Manhattan, but that’s only if the stars align.
 I always allow 90 minutes to get to JFK on the train, and 30-40 minutes if I take a cab or car.